Nithish699/AIMLplayground/README.md

 ## Usage

+To run the project, follow these steps:

+1. Start the Streamlit application:
+    ```bash
+    streamlit run app.py
+    ```
+2. Open the provided local URL in your browser to access the application.

-Provide instructions and examples for using the project.
+Provide additional instructions and examples for using the project.
 For example:
 ```bash
 python main.py
 ```